wmdataphys/Deep_hpDIRC/README.md

 #SBATCH -t 72:00:00
 ```

-### **Using the `.sh` / `.tcsh` Files for Generation**
+### **Using the `.sh` / `.tcsh` Files for Generation (Updated Jan 17, 2025)**

 An important thing to note is that if you make a change in the .tcsh or .sh files, you need to recompile them as executables.
 Theta will loop in these automatically, but you will need to go in and change the momentum values.
+You will also need to specifcy which model type you want to generate (currently have NF, CNF, FlowMatching - this is WIP.)

 ```bash
 chmod +x gen_thetas_hpDIRC.sh